-External Letters of Evaluation
+External Review Letters

 appropriate reviewers

-All external evaluation letters should be solicited from disciplinary and professional leaders with no more than a professional knowledge of or relationship to the candidate.
+All external review letters should be solicited from disciplinary and professional leaders with no more than a professional knowledge of or relationship to the candidate.
 An absolute majority of the letters included in the dossier must also come from reviewers selected independently by the unit rather than suggested by the candidate.

 • Reviewers should be at or above the rank being sought, ideally at the rank of full professor, though an associate professor can serve as a reviewer, if that reviewer clearly represents an essential voice in the critical evaluation of the candidate’s scholarship/creative practice.

-• Identify reviewers at comparable institutions.
+• Identify reviewers at institutions of comparable or higher quality.

 • Reviewers should be leaders and respected colleagues in the disciplinary or professional field.